strategineer/personal-website/content/books/2023-11-13/index.md

 Sam Vimes suffers from a combination of alcoholism and depression leading to his skewed perspective of the world.

-**Lessee . . . he’d gone off after the funeral and got drunk.
-No, not drunk, another word, ended with ‘er’.
+**Lessee . . . he'd gone off after the funeral and got drunk.
+No, not drunk, another word, ended with ‘er'.
 Drunker, that was it.
 Because world all twisted up and wrong, like distorted glass, only came back into focus if you looked at it through bottom of bottle.**